iterative/dvc.org/content/docs/command-reference/root.md

 ## Description

-<<<<<<< HEAD Returns the path to the root directory of the <abbr>DVC
-project</abbr>, relative to the current working directory.
+Returns the path to the root directory of the <abbr>DVC project</abbr>, relative to the current working directory.
 Useful when working in a subdirectory of the project, and you need to refer to a file in another directory.
-Use it in files and commands to build a path to a dependency, script, or <abbr>data artifact</abbr>. ======= Returns the path to the root directory of the <abbr>DVC project</abbr>, relative to the current working directory.
-Useful when working in a subdirectory of the project, and you need to refer to a file in another directory.
 Use it in files and commands to build a path to a dependency, script, or <abbr>data artifact</abbr>.

-> > > > > > > ec653092345e6f31f36827cf00251a9f146370f7

 ## Options